 Mistake #2 – Marketing to Everyone

 Look at it this way, if you were explaining your event planning services to your parents, grandparents, siblings, friends and your 8-year-old niece or nephew (let’s pretend with me for a moment), would you use the same words?
 Or better yet, would they have the same questions or concerns?
-Chances are they won’t.

 Your grandparents might have questions about if this is an actual career and if people really pay you to plan parties.
 The siblings might think this is the coolest job on the planet.
 While your niece/nephew might be more concerned about how much cake and candy you can help them sneak before bedtime.

-The same theory can be applied to your event planning clients.
+The same theory should be applied to your event planning clients.
 A newly engaged couple would have different needs from a corporate client looking to launch a product, or someone looking to organize a retirement party for a parent.
 Therefore your ads need to speak directly to each of these groups individually.

-Fix: Understand your customer and focus your marketing
+Solution: Understand your customer and focus your marketing

 Mistake #3 – Boosting Posts